Oh bartering, how I love thee.

 We had a general idea of what we wanted to accomplish.
-We wanted to create a flower bed that runs along the front facade of our house, a vegetable garden in our backyard and a small planter that circles a large tree that sits on the upper edge of our front lawn.
-We had pretty big plans and a very small budget so we knew we had to get creative and so we jumped right into bartering.
+A flower bed that runs along the front facade of our house, a vegetable garden in our backyard and a small planter that circles a large tree that sits on the upper edge of our front lawn were our priority.
+Clearly, we had pretty lofty plans and a very small budget so we knew we had to get creative and so we jumped right into bartering.
 We managed to barter for tons of black soil, edging, cement blocks and plants!
 We essentially built our gardens through barter!
 It is possible folks, barter is not dead.

 Bartering is awesome isn’t it?
 It allows you to use your own marketable skills and/or trade goods that you no longer have use for for things that you need without spending money.
 In addition to our garden bed barter we’ve also managed to barter to get our basement finished.
 Yup, you heard right!
 We bartered a hot tub which came with the purchase of our home last June.
 We knew we wouldn’t use it and didn’t want to pay the extra electric costs involved in keeping it running so we found a contractor friend who was willing to take the hot tub in exchange for building and finishing our basement – we provided the materials and he provided the labor.
 Pretty cool hunh?

 how to incorporate bartering into your life and save you money

 It’s really not all that difficult really.
 The thing I’ve noticed is that most people/businesses are actually pretty open to the idea.
 When you know you need to buy something try heading to a mom and pop shop and offering up an exchange – you’d be shocked how many times you get a yes instead of a no.